alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ```

 The **blast_cleanup.R** script is used next to identify the top BLAST hit for each sequence.
-These are saved to a spreadsheet named **IRGSP-1.0_IGVlocs.csv** in the "Output" directory.
+These are saved to a text file named **IRGSP-1.0_IGVlocs.txt** in the "Output" directory.

 ```{r}